Imphal West district

 Imphal West district (Meitei pronunciation:/ˈɪmfəl or ɪmˈfɑːl/) is one of the sixteen districts of Manipur state in northeastern India.
 As of 2011, it is the most populous district in the state.

+The Imphal dialect is the standard dialect of Meitei language, officially known as Manipuri language, and is natively used in the region.

 Geography

 Lamphelpat city is the administrative headquarters of the district.
 The district occupies an area of 519 km^{2}.

 Economy

 The district ranks first on the basis of "District Infrastructure Index " calculated under the patronage of Department of Development of North Eastern Region.